mikan-laboratory/ghost-remix/README.md

 ### Favicon

 You can replace the favicon.ico with your own in the public folder.
-If you are using a PNG, you will need to add "<link rel="icon" href="/favicon.png" type="image/png" />" to the <head> component under <Meta /> in the root.tsx file.
+If you are using a PNG, you will need to add `<link rel="icon" href="/favicon.png" type="image/png" />` to the `<head>` component under `<Meta/>` in the `root.tsx` file.
 If you are unsure about turning your logo into a favicon, we used [favicon.io](https://favicon.io/) to do it for free.

 ### Pages